LC-bachelor_um_2012_16.jpg

 Language Centre

-Maastricht University's Language Centre offers a broad range of language services to students, staff, companies, organisations and anyone else with an interest in language learning.
+Maastricht University's Language Centre offers a broad range of language services to students, staff, companies, organisations, and anyone else with interest in language learning.
 We help them communicate effectively in an international environment.
-From language courses in modern languages such as English, French, German and Spanish to Arabic, Chinese, Portuguese and Russian– the Language Centre has something to offer everyone.
+From language courses in modern languages such as English, French, German, and Spanish to Arabic, Chinese, Portuguese, and Russian.
+There is something for everyone.

 What language would you like to learn?

-• Please note, our online registration form lists only the courses and groups that still have places available and/or have an active waiting list.
+• Our online registration form shows only courses and groups with available spots or an active waiting list.

 ‘Maaike and Arno’, Podcast for Dutch learners